 Zooka, Fundy and Yuki (Novascotian Duck-tolling Retrievers) and puppies-in-training Kilo (Mudi) and Monty (Novascotian Duck-tolling Retriever)

 What do we do?

 We provide basic medical treatment for injured skiers and riders, a free service provided by Alyeska Resort.
 Alyeska Ski Patrol trains each fall and continually during the season to keep up with any changing protocols within the Outdoor Emergency Care curriculum and to keep our skills sharp.
 Additional to the OEC certification that we all carry, many of our patrollers hold other certifications and licenses such as WFR, EMT I, II, III, Paramedic, and Physician’s Assistant.

 We train in many types of extracation methods and use a variety of tools and equipment to transport a person in need to the base area from anywhere within our boundaries.
 At the base area we may use a snow machine for transportation and further up the mountain we may place guests in a sled known as a Ski Patrol Toboggan for transportation to the base area.
 As the difficulty of the terrain compounds, we begin using ropes and high angle rescue techniques such as complex multi-anchor mechanical advantage systems to aid our rescue efforts.

 Avalanche Search and Rescue

 We work on a mountain that contains an enormous amount of avalanche terrain, therefore we train often for avalanche search and rescue.
 All patrollers carry a beacon, shovel, and probe at all times.
-We are also equipped with the RECCO detection system, and of course our newest members of the rescue team… the dogs- Zooka and Fundy.
+We are also equipped with the RECCO detection system, and of course the members of the dog rescue team - Zooka, Fundy and Yuki.

 Alyeska Resort has six chairlifts.
 If any of those experience any kind of mechanical breakdown, we are always ready to step in.